Leopard20/All-In-One-Command-Menu/README.md

 Fixing bugs is always welcome!
 If you want to add a new feature yourself, be sure to:
 1. Remember the limitations of the mod.
 This mod uses simple CommandingMenus and not all features can be implemented.
 2. Create a Feature Request in the issues section, and mention the changes you want to make.
-3. Make sure your changes do minimal changes to the original scripts (those made by WindWalking)
+3. Make minimal changes to the original scripts (those made by WindWalking)